lightvector/KataGo/docs/Analysis_Engine.md

       * `untilDepth` - a positive integer, indicating the ply such that moves are prohibited before that ply.
       * Multiple dicts can specify different `untilDepth` for different sets of moves.
 The behavior is unspecified if a move is specified more than once with different `untilDepth`.
    * `allowMoves (list of dicts)`: Optional.
 Same as `avoidMoves` except prohibits all moves EXCEPT the moves specified.
 Currently, the list of dicts must also be length 1.
    * `overrideSettings (object)`: Optional.
-Specify any number of `paramName:value` entries in this object to override those params from command line `CONFIG_FILE` for this query.
+Specify any number of `"paramName":value` entries in this object to override those params from command line `CONFIG_FILE` for this query.
 Most search parameters can be overriden: `cpuctExploration`, `winLossUtilityFactor`, etc. Some notable parameters include:
       * `playoutDoublingAdvantage (float)`.
 A value of PDA from -3 to 3 will adjust KataGo's evaluation to assume that the opponent is NOT of equal strength/compte, but rather that the current player has 2^(PDA) times as many playouts as the opponent.
 Dynamic versions of this are used to significant effect in handicap games in GTP mode, see [GTP example config](../cpp/configs/gtp_example.cfg).
         * `wideRootNoise (float)`.
 See documentation for this parameter in [the example config](../cpp/configs/analysis_example.cfg)
         * `ignorePreRootHistory (boolean)`.
 Whether to ignore pre-root history during analysis.